schemaorg/schemaorg/docs/feeds.md

 * Status of this document: Discussion proposal only.
 Experimental implementation welcomed, please do not assume stability.

-todo
- * add "pages mentioned in" / "main page for me (on this site)"

 ## Abstract

 This is a draft of a simple "Schema.org Feeds" specification, introducing conventions for site-level rather than inline page-level publication of machine-readable structured data.
 Future revisions may explore other publication mechanisms, such as per-page files referenced via links.